 Giving birth is without a doubt the most life-changing thing you will ever do.
 Pregnancy is incredibly exciting, but it doesn’t come without its set of challenges.

 Nadine Richardson, doula-turned-entrepreneur and founder of She Births®, is an expert in the field and knows exactly how to guide you through these challenges as you're preparing for labour.
 Following our introductory interview with Nadine, we’re excited to bring you her first guest post on the Boody Blog around positive ways to prepare for giving birth.

 At She Births®, we prefer to use the word ‘tool’ rather than technique.
 I think it’s really important to understand that there are actually no techniques for birth.
 You simply have to find your own way through.

 I suppose my favourite tools are the ones that work best for my mums and dads – that would definitely be the breathing and spiralling for mums and the massage and acupressure for partners.
 Although all of our inner and outer resources are utilised during the birth experience by couples, these four always come up victorious in our post-birth surveys.

 2. Start practising these tools ASAP

-When to start practising the tools that will guide you through your pregnancy?
+When to start practising the tools that will guide you through your pregnancy and labour?
 The sooner the better.
 When we feel centred from breathing practices, our lives become more manageable.
-When we do physical movements and exercise that help us build endorphins, we feel good and become more positive overall.
+When we do physical movements and exercise that help us build endorphins, we feel good, in better health and we become more positive overall.